ndunnett/dotfiles/README.md

 The `.zshrc` file in `linked` will be symbolically linked to the location of your existing `.zshrc`, and will dynamically source all `*.rc` files within `config/zsh` with a two digit prefix, ie. `01_config.rc`.
 These files are where you should put your custom zsh configuration.

 The `dotfiles.zsh` file in `config/zsh` is what drives the plugin management.
+On initialisation, each plugin is shallow `git clone`d and the entry point is symbolically linked to `init.zsh`.
+The list of plugins is defined by variable `dotfiles_plugins` which is an array of GitHub repositories following the format `<author>/<repository>`.
+This variable is currently defined in `05_plugins.rc`.

 ### Shell plugins
 - [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k): nice theme with good performance